czFIRE/Rust_Organisation_App/design/database/erd.md

 - priority - priority of the task, TaskPriority enum
 - accepts_staff - this has similar semantics as the event attribute of accepts_staff.
 Toggles the ability of event staff to register for a task.

+### Comment
+This table contains comments from users.
+These commenst are either for events (where only those involved in an event can see them) or tasks (similar).

+#### Attributes
+- comment_id - Primary Key
+- event_id / task_id - FK to the relevant table (only one, never both, never neither)
+- author_id - FK to user, the author of the comment.
+- content - the content of the comment

 ## Enums
 Currently, the enums in the model are as follows: